 What is new is not minority status itself, but a subtler shift: a gradual reorientation of meaning.
 Increasingly, Islam in the diaspora is imagined, discussed, and developed as if this minority condition is not only permanent but normative.

-This perspective is shaped by external forces.
-Practices aligned with secular liberal values are encouraged, while policies like Prevent or the government’s “muscular liberalism” impose limits when religious speech or practice crosses perceived boundaries.
-Over time, this mix of incentives and constraints shapes what can be openly said, taught, or practised.
+This perspective is shaped by external forces of state and media.
+Islam needs to operate within the bounds of secular liberal values.
+Practices aligned with such values are encouraged, while policies like Prevent or “muscular liberalism” serve to reign in unacceptable religious expression.
+Over time, this mix of incentives and limits shapes what can be openly said, taught, or practised.

-Living in this environment changes how Islam is understood.
+Over time, living in this environment changes how Islam is understood.
 The West stops being just a home; it becomes the lens through which many Muslims experience Islam.
-This shift does not occur because Muslims reject the wider Muslim world.
 It happens quietly, as people adapt to the realities around them, often without noticing.

 Islam Reframed Around the Diaspora